My Name Is Nobody: Plot

-Later, an old man tells Beauregard that he was bought out of a worthless gold mine by his partners Nevada and Red, only to have the mine produce much gold afterwards.
+Later, an old man tells Beauregard that he was bought out of a worthless goldmine by his partners Nevada and Red, only to have the mine produce much gold afterwards.
 Beauregard hurries off to the mine and catches Sullivan loading sacks of gold powder.
-Sullivan offers Beauregard Nevada's share, but Beauregard tells him he could not care less about his brother, and just takes two sacks, as well as $500 to pay for his passage to Europe.
+Sullivan offers Beauregard Nevada's share, but Beauregard tells him he could not care less about his brother, and takes just two sacks, as well as $500 to pay for his passage to Europe.
 He then leaves to catch a train to New Orleans.

 Nobody steals a train that is being loaded at a station with bars of gold, guarded by soldiers.
 Beauregard is waiting down the line when the Wild Bunch charge towards him across a featureless plain.
-Nobody arrives with the train, but refuses to rescue Beauregard until he "makes his name in the history books".
-Remembering the mirrored conchas on the gang’s dynamite-filled saddlebags, Beauregard shoots them and takes out most of the gang until Nobody lets him board the train.
+Nobody arrives with the train but refuses to rescue Beauregard until he "makes his name in the history books".
+Remembering the mirrored conchas on the gang's dynamite-filled saddlebags, Beauregard shoots them and takes out most of the gang until Nobody lets him board the train.

 In New Orleans, Beauregard and Nobody duel in the street, with a photographer and many spectators on hand.
-Nobody is faster, and Beauregard falls to the ground, apparently dead.
+Nobody is faster, and Beauregard falls to the ground, seemingly dead.
 The remaining members of the Wild Bunch see it and switch their search to the anonymous Nobody.
-Later, Nobody walks by the ship that was to take Beauregard to Europe where Beauregard is revealed to be in his cabin aboard, writing Nobody an affectionate farewell.
+Later, Nobody walks by the ship that was to take Beauregard to Europe.
+Beauregard is revealed to be in a cabin aboard, writing Nobody an affectionate farewell.